ietf-wg-wimse/draft-ietf-wimse-identifier/draft-ietf-wimse-identifier.md

 ## Scheme Specific Portion

 This specification does not define additional structure or semantics for the Workload Identifier beyond the generic URI syntax and the trust domain carried in the authority component.
-By default, trust domains are opaque strings defined within the scope of a scheme.
-A particular scheme may define additional semantics for the trust domain.
+Trust domains are opaque strings formatted according to {{Section 3.2.2 of URI}}.
+A particular scheme may define additional semantics and constraints for the trust domain.
 The same trust domain may have different meaning within different schemes.
 The structure of path component can be constrained by the scheme.
 Its contents are deployment-specific and are interpreted according to the scheme, policy of the trust domain, as implemented by the issuer or issuers authorized for that trust domain.
 The issuer defines the granularity at which identities are assigned.